Medievalizing In Nuremberg: 20 Must See Sites and Attractions In Germany's Former Imperial City

 Nuremberg didn't officially become part of Bavaria until 1802.
 It's actually a Franconian city and has a different vibe and dialect than southern Bavaria.
 Franconians consider themselves more sophisticated than their southern counterparts in Munich, the lederhosen-clad "Barbarians of Bavaria."

-Main Attractions and Things To Do In Nuremberg
+Top Attractions and Best Things To Do In Nuremberg

-Here's my list of must see sites in Nuremberg.
-There's a lot to do, so hopefully you're not just day tripping.
+Here's my list of must see sites and attractions in Nuremberg.
+There's a lot to do and see in the city, so hopefully you're not just day tripping.
 If you just stroll down the main drag, Königstraße, you'll find many of the main sights in Nuremberg.
 Prepared to be happily medievalized.
 And well fed.

 You can stroll on your own, as I am wont to do.
 But Nuremberg offers a great 2.5 hour free walking tour of the old town.
 The tour starts at the Beautiful Fountain in the Hauptmarkt at 11:30 am daily.
 If you're only in the city briefly, this is a great way to get the historical lowdown.